- How to use diamond drill bits?

 The diamond coating on DRILAX hole saws gives superior performance and lifetime.
 Please note our tools do not need center pilot holes.
 Center pilot hole drills are mostly for wood, metal, etc.

 Regular height Drilax tools can drill 1 inch to 1 1/8 inch depth.
-We also have the taller version sets with 30% increased depth of cut.
+We also have the taller version sets with a 30% increased depth of cut.

 Shank sizes vary but the largest shank is 3/8″ – standard electric or cordless drills can be used.
 We thank our customers using the #drilax tag on social media to share their Drilax experiences.